 Pitched Roof Advantages

-Pitched roofs are a familiar sight, especially in residential construction.
+Pitched roofs are a familiar sight, especially in the modern designs of residential construction jobs.
 The aesthetics are arguably more pleasing to the eye, and the advantages that this type of roof brings are not just superficial (which is why more and more commercial buildings lean toward this option).

 The roof design offers a high degree of versatility and can (potentially) provide additional space inside the roof for storage or to house equipment such as heating, ventilation and air conditioning units.